Tensor46/TensorMONK/README.md

 # TensorMONK
-A collection of deep learning models using flexible modules (using PyTorch)
+A collection of deep learning models with flexible modules (PyTorch implemtation)